shubhamsingh96/portfolio_project/readme.md

 #Portfolio Project
 this is a portfolio based website

-## This is a Responsice site made using flex
+## This is a Responsive site made using flex
 new  repository